mitKrish/learning-notes/react/react-basics.md

 ## DOM
 - __Real DOM__: The Real DOM (Document Object Model) is the standard way browsers represent the structure of a web page.
 It creates a tree-like structure where each node represents an element, attribute, or piece of text in the HTML document.
 Changes are slow because the entire DOM is re-rendered.
 - __Virtual DOM__: An in-memory representation of the Real DOM used by libraries like React to optimize updates.
-Only the necessary changes are applied to the Real DOM.
+It is a lightweight copy of the Real DOM that exists in memory.
+When changes are made to the application state, the Virtual DOM updates first.
+React then compares the updated Virtual DOM with the previous version to identify the differences (a process called "diffing").
+Only the necessary changes are then applied to the Real DOM, making updates more efficient.
 - __Shadow DOM__: A way to encapsulate a part of the DOM to create isolated and reusable components, preventing style and structure conflicts.
+Eg: A custom video player might use the Shadow DOM to encapsulate its controls,